JoHena/Pomo-Fruit/README.md

 ## Features

-- Customize times and number of rounds.
+- Customizable work and rest time, everyone works at their own pace.
 - Keep track of your tasks and pomodoros with draggable task cards.
 - Charming timer alert sounds.
 - Customizable Colors for Rest, Long rest and Work.